utkarshsaboo45/BERT-Hate_Speech_Detection/milestone_2/progress_report_1.md

 #### BERTweet

-For the baseline with BERTweet, we decided to use transfer learning by training the entire pre-trained BERTweet model on our dataset.
 Training pre-trained `vinai/bertweet-base` on training set of 101 316 tweets was compute-intensive.
 As a result, we did training with only 3 epochs to get the baseline results.

 ### Evaluation